charlieInDen/Smart-Paint/README.md

 # Smart-Paint
-This application uses PaintSwift framework which helps you to integrate drawing feature in your application.
+This application uses DrawingSwift framework which helps you to integrate drawing feature in your application.